1938 Tour de France: Race overview

 Before the Pyrenees, all the favourites remained calm.
 André Leducq did not lose much time in the first stages, and when he got in a breakaway in the second part of the sixth stage, he took over the lead from Jean Majerus.
 In the eighth stage, Gino Bartali attacked, and dropped everybody.
 On the descent of the Col d'Aspin, his wheel collapsed, and Félicien Vervaecke and Ward Vissers overtook him.
 Bartali came back to finish in third place, but Vervaecke took the lead in the general classification.
 In that stage, former winner Georges Speicher was caught holding on to a car, and was removed from the race.

 After that stage, Bartali was in second place in the general classification.
 He won some time on Vervaecke because of bonifications for reaching the tops of the Portet d'Aspet and the Braus first and winning the 11th stage, but lost some time in the individual time trial in stage 10b.

 In the fourteenth stage, Bartali attacked again, and gained 17 minutes on Vervaecke and 20 on Vissers.
 Bartali was now leader of the race.

 Before the next stage, Bartali felt poorly.
 His team director, Costante Girardengo, told him not to force himself.
-Bartali let the others get away on the first mountains, but during the descent of the Iseran, Bartali went as fast as he could, and reach his concurrents.
+Bartali let the others get away on the first mountains, but during the descent of the Iseran, Bartali went as fast as he could, and caught up with and overtook the group.
 During that stage, Mathias Clemens, who started the stage in second place, lost a lot of time, so Vervaecke was back in second place, 20 minutes behind Bartali.

-In the rest of the race, Bartali defended his lead with ease.
+For the rest of the race, Bartali defended his lead with ease.
 Vervaecke won back some time in the last individual time trial, but that was not enough to endanger Bartali's lead.

 In the last stage, Antonin Magne (winner of the Tour de France in 1931 and 1934) and André Leducq (winner of the Tour de France in 1930 and 1932) escaped together, and crossed the finish line together.
 The Tour jury declared them both winner.
 This was Leducq's 25th and final stage victory.
 For both cyclists it was also the last stage they ever rode in the Tour de France.